tenfoldpath/tenfoldpath.com/_posts/2012-05-14-stage-all-deleted-files-in-a-git-repository.md

 Each deleted file as identified by `git ls-files` gets converted to `git rm FILENAME` and then executed.

 In the past I had to copy and paste lines out of `git status` or type out the filenames without the benefit of tab completion in order to stage all the deleted files.
-I can eschew all that manual work with this venerable unix tool.
+I don't have to do that now.
 To speed things up even further I [added an alias][2] to my [dotfiles][3].

 [1]: http://bitops.io/blog/1336893229/xargs